LiskArchive/lisk-legacy-docs/introduction.md

 We strictly discourage anyone from using the alpha release of the Lisk SDK for any production-based blockchain applications, i.e. a blockchain operating on a real mainnet.
 Over the course of the alpha phase there will be significant changes in the Lisk protocol and implementation, which will eventually bring the accessibility and reliability to a level which is feasible for production-based blockchain applications.
 At this time we only recommend the Lisk SDK for proof-of-concept blockchain applications, i.e. a blockchain operating on a fake testnet.
+Be aware that the dummy delegate accounts are insecure, as their secret passphrases are public.
+And also, that the convenient creation of a new genesis block is not supported by Lisk Alpha SDK.

 The only application built using the Lisk SDK currently feasible for production usage is [Lisk Core](https://github.com/liskhq/lisk-core), the client of the Lisk network itself.